samusyrjanen/gentrification-project/doc/REPORT.md

 The main data collection tool used was actually not a data collection tool at all.
 In order to locate data sets which might be helpful in the mini project, simple Google searches were used to locate suitable data sets.
-The team decided to use only two data sets, one describing historical income fluctuations and another describing historical real estate prices.
+As mentioned above, the team decided to use only two data sets, one describing historical income fluctuations and another describing historical changes in two room apartment prices (per square metre).
+In order to produce communicate results as intended, i.e. a map visualisation, border information about postal code areas in Helsinki (city proper) was also located using the same methodology as with other data sets.

-Once the suitable data sets were identified, they (see [../data/README.md](../data/README.md)), they were downloaded manually.
-Though it could've been possible to automate this step, it seemed unnecessary as the mini project is presumed to be a proof of concept instead of "a fully finished production quality delivery"; so, it seemed like time would be better spent on other aspects of the mini project.
+Once the suitable data sets were identified (see [../data/README.md](../data/README.md)), they were downloaded manually.
+Though it could've been possible to automate this step, it seemed unnecessary as the mini project is presumed to be more like a proof of concept instead of "a fully finished production quality delivery"; so, it seemed like time would be better spent on other aspects of the mini project.

 ### Preprocessing and Machine Learning

-It turned out that a GeoJSON featurecollection describing borders of postal code areas in Helsinki was not available, so instead a shapefile containing similar information was used.
+Because the team had planned to use a JavaScript library for visualisations and a GeoJSON featurecollection describing borders of postal code areas in Helsinki was not (readily) available, but a shapefile containing similar information was to be found, some minimal preprocessing had to be done.
 The shapefile was converted into a GeoJSON featurecollection using a Python Library [GeoPandas](https://geopandas.org/), which offered a ready-to-use function `.to_json()` and there wasn't more to it.